AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 *  `addSkill 2 python:Intermediate docker` Adds Python at Intermediate level and Docker at Beginner level (default) to the 2nd person.
 *  `addSkill 3 c++ react.js` Adds C++ and React.js skills at Beginner level to the 3rd person.
 *  `addSkill 1 python:Advanced` If person 1 has Python at Beginner level, it will be upgraded to Advanced.
 If already at Advanced, no change occurs.

+### Adding interested hackathons to a person : `addHackathon`

+Adds one or more interested hackathons to an existing person in the address book.

+Format: `addHackathon INDEX hn/HACKATHON [hn/MORE_HACKATHONS]…​`

+* Adds interested hackathons to the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one hackathon must be provided.
+* **Hackathon names are case-insensitive** - "NUSHack", "nushack", and "NUSHACK" are treated as the same hackathon
+* **Cannot add if already participating**: You cannot add a hackathon to the interested list if the person is already participating in that hackathon (as part of a team).
+An error will be shown if you try to do this.
+* **Ignores duplicates**: If you try to add a hackathon that is already in the interested list, it will be silently ignored (no error).
+* Interested hackathons are displayed in light blue boxes in the UI under the "Interested" label.

+Examples:
+*  `addHackathon 1 hn/NUSHack` Adds NUSHack to the 1st person's interested hackathons list.
+*  `addHackathon 2 hn/iNTUition hn/HackNRoll` Adds iNTUition and HackNRoll to the 2nd person's interested hackathons.
+*  `addHackathon 3 hn/TechChallenge` Adds TechChallenge to the 3rd person's interested hackathons.

 ### Locating persons : `find`